Ten Things to Consider Before Employing a Nanny

 How to find your nanny

-You’ve worked out what childcare you need and when you need it.
-And you’ve outlined the key responsibilities of the role and the experience and pay level.
+You’ve worked out what childcare you need and when you need it, you’ve outlined the key responsibilities of the role, the desired experience and pay level.

 And you’re ready to start your search and begin employing a nanny.

-A whole host of options are available to you, from self-driven searches to employing a premium nanny agency that can offer you a full-service solution for a fee – typically a % of the first year of salary.
+You have many options, from self-driven searches to employing a premium nanny agency that can offer you a full-service solution for a fee, typically a percentage of the first year of salary.

 Nanny Search blog banner Square.
 An image of two children on stone steps looking at a clip board

-This post explores the options that are open to searching families.
-And it explains what we – Army of Nannies – bring as a self-service + platform.
+This post explores the options available to searching families and explains what we, Army of Nannies, bring as a self-service + platform.

 We sincerely hope you put us in the mix!